"""

 Star Identification refers to the process of matching observed stars in an image with a corresponding set of known star

-locations from a star catalogue.
+locations from a star catalog.
 Making this identification is the first step in performing a number of OpNav tasks,

 including attitude estimation, geometric camera calibration, and camera alignment, as well as a number of photometry